 This one is quite difficult to answer.
 It’s like asking a parent which is your favorite kid.
 The answer is always, “they are each special in their own way”.
 To me, the best experiences we have had during our five year journey were the days we did not spend any money (with the exception of food and lodging).
 They were usually spent in nature enjoying the many natural wonders of this amazing world.
 Being in the thick of nature, slightly off the grid and not spending a dime somehow makes things seem more real, more liberating, present and raw.
 Without wanting to sound too cliched, it’s what makes me feel like I’m alive.

-We didn’t have all the answers when we started out, and still after 5 years traveling, we still do not have all the answers.
-There is always going to be apprehension if we are doing everything correctly in order to maintain this lifestyle.
+We didn’t have all the answers when we started out, and after 5 years traveling, we still do not have all the answers.
+There is always going to be apprehension if we are doing everything correctly in order to continue this lifestyle.
 One thing I do know, this is what I know and love.
 We are rewarded with unbelievable freedom for taking this giant leap of faith and are extremely thankful of this opportunity.

 “What are some of the benefits of extended travel”?